When to Keep Your Child Home

 FEVER: Usually fever is a sign that the body is fighting off an infection or a contagious disease.
 Fever is most consistently defined as an elevation of 1.5 degrees above the normal which is 98.6.
 Your child should be fever free without fever reducing medication for 24 hours before your child is allowed back into school.

 DIARRHEA/VOMITING: Diarrhea and vomiting usually occur with an infection or a contagious disease.
 Sometimes it is not from disease.
 If your child has diarrhea or vomiting with other illness symptoms, keep your child home.
-Your child should stay home for 24 hours after the last episode.
+Your child should stay home for 24 hours after the last episode diarrhea or vomiting.

-INFLUENZA: A child that displays fever, persistent coughing, congestion, chills, or muscle aches in any combination should be checked by a doctor and kept home.
+Respiratory Illness: A child that displays fever, persistent coughing, congestion, chills, or muscle aches in any combination should be checked by a doctor and kept home.
+When a child is fever free for 24 hours without the use of a fever reducing medication and respiratory symptoms are mild and improving. (influenza, COVID-19, RSV)

 RASHES: A child with an unidentified rash that is spreading and/or getting worse over time should be kept home and checked by a doctor.